tne-lab/oep-installation/README.md

 # oep-installation

-This repository houses scripts for easy installation of Open Ephys and useful plugins.
+This repository houses scripts for easy installation of Open Ephys and useful plugins for Open Ephys v0.6.4.

 ## Prerequisites